 - Provincial or Territorial tax credits.

-VIU students are eligible for free tax filing software from the Students’ Union.
+Create a UFILE Account.
+Students file free with Ufile regardless of their income.
+Enter code CFS1981 under the "Special Offer" section in the Ufile Interview menu.
+Thanks to the Canadian Federation of Students and Ufile online.
+For more information visit ufile.ca.
 International students may print out their T2202A Tax Receipts (Tuition) from their Student Record which is available in early February for the previous calendar year.
 For more details, please visit the frequently asked questions page of the Registration Office.

 For more information please watch Canada Revenue Agency (CRA)’s videos titled “Do International Students in Canada Need to File Taxes?